Volunteer at MURC

 Become an adjudicator

-Adjudicators play a vital role at MURC by evaluating presentations and offering presenters valuable feedback.
-We invite upper-year undergraduates (third year and above) with research presentation experience, as well as graduate students enthusiastic about supporting student research, to apply for this role.
-Adjudicators cannot present at MURC 2025.
+Adjudicators play a vital role at MURC by evaluating presentations on the day of the conference and offering presenters valuable feedback.
+We invite graduate students as well as upper-year undergraduates (third year and above) with research presentation experience and who are enthusiastic about supporting student research, to apply for this role.
+Adjudicators cannot present at MURC 2026.

 Expectations of the position

 MURC stands apart from typical research conferences in 2 key ways.
-First, it serves as an entry point for undergraduate students to gain initial experience with research presentations.
-Second, MURC evaluations focus on how effectively students explain and justify their research, rather than on disciplinary expertise.
+First, it serves as an entry point for UBC undergraduate students to gain initial experience with research presentations.
+Second, MURC evaluations focus on how effectively students explain their research, rather than on disciplinary expertise.

 As an adjudicator, it’s essential to understand the unique goals and format of MURC.
-To support this, all adjudicators must attend the mandatory workshop on Feb 27, 2025 from 5:30 to 7:00 pm, in addition to adjudicating on Mar 15, 2025.
+To support this, all adjudicators must attend the mandatory workshop on Wed, Feb 25, 2026.

 Qualifications